Julio César Miranda

 Julio César Miranda (born May 19, 1980), is a Mexican professional boxer and the former WBO Flyweight champion.

 Professional career

 Miranda began his professional career on August 19, 2000, with a unanimous decision win over Antonio Garibay.
-He won the vacant title by defeating Richie Mepranum on June 12, 2010, by a 5th round TKO.
+He won the vacant WBO flyweight title by defeating Richie Mepranum on June 12, 2010, by a 5th-round TKO.
+He would lose the title in his fourth defense against Brian Viloria.